hollodotme/hollo.me/contents/php/ExperimentalAsyncPhpVolume2-Parallelism.md

 PHP-FPM organizes it's processes in so-called pools, which can be easily configured and added.
 [See example below.](#adding-php-fpm-pools)
 Each pool is represented by a master process that is listening on a particular socket (network or unix domain socket).
-This master process queues incoming request, spawns child processes in background, distributes the workload to its child processes and writes the responses back to the socket/stream as soon as the child processes finished and handed over their results.
+This master process queues incoming requests, spawns child processes in background, distributes the workload to its child processes and writes the responses back to the socket/stream as soon as the child processes finished and handed over their results.

 A pool defines how child-processes are spawned, how much of them can be alive at the same time, and how/when they die.